Clusterization in D-optimal designs: the case against linearization: Preliminaries and Notation

-\begin{observation} It is best to think of $\meas_j,j=1,\dots,m$ as row vectors and of $\obs$ as a matrix with rows $\meas_j$. \end{observation}

-Each measurement consists of a linear functional, chosen from an allowed set of linear functionals in $\ban^{*}$.
-Data is acquired via noisy measurements
+In this section we give definitions and notations for forward problems, which are an essential part of the inverse problems we discuss later.
+Consider a "parameter space" \(\hilp\) and an "observation space" \(\hilo\) --- both separable Hilbert spaces (the subscripts p and o are for "parameter" and "observation", respectively).
+The parameter space includes the quantity we seek to infer; in the inverse problem of the heat equation, the parameter space $\hilp$ is where the initial condition lives.
+The observation space $\hilo$, on the other hand, is the space from which we take measurements; in the example of the heat equation, $u(\cdot, T) \in \hilo$.

+The connection between parameter and observation spaces is made by the \emph{forward operator} \(\fwd: \hilp \to \hilo\).
+We assume the forward operator \(\fwd\) is linear.
+In the inverse problem of the 1D heat equation, the forward operator is determined by the time evolution of the 1D heat equation \eqref{eq:heat1} and \eqref{eq:heat2}, so $u(\cdot, T) = \fwd u_0$.

+Measurements are taken via a linear \emph{measurement operator} \(\obs\), which is the concatenation of linear functionals $\meas_1,\dots,\meas_m$ we call \emph{measurements}:

+Thus, \(\obs \in ( \hilo^* )^m\), where \(m\) is the number of measurements taken\footnote{The alert reader will likely ask how do we reconcile point measurements $\delta_x$ as suggested by the formulation of the 1D heat equation with working in Hilbert spaces.
+We don't.
+We follow standard practice in the literature and restrict our analysis to Hilbert spaces.
+We can satisfy ourselves with the fact that point evaluations could be approximated in a standard Hilbert space like $L^2(\Omega)$.}.

-with $\data \in \R^m$ and $\eps, \eps'$ defined next.
-Measurement error consists of two parts.
-First, there is spatially correlated error $\eps' \sim \normal(0,\modcov)$, modeled as a centered Gaussian measure on $\ban$ with covariance operator $\modcov: \ban^* \to \ban$ (see \cite[section 6]{Stuart10} for some details on Gaussian measures on Banach spaces).
-Then there is measurement / independent error $\eps \sim \normal(0, \sigma^2 I_m)$, with $I_m$ the $m \times m$ identity.
-Both error terms and the prior are assumed independent of each other.
-Let us now understand the terms present in the above expression.
+Data is acquired via noisy observations, and we consider two types of error terms: Spatially correlated model error \(\eps' \sim \normal(0,\modcov)\) with \(\modcov\) a covariance operator; and observation error denoted \(\eps \sim \normal(0, \sigma^2 I_m)\), with \(I_m \in \mathbb{R}^{m \times m}\) the identity.
+Both error terms and the prior (see Section \ref{subsec:bayesian_inverse_problems} below) are assumed independent of each other.
+Thus, data is acquired via